soukoku/DFAuth/README.md

-# DFAuth
+# DF.Auth
-Provides authentication lib for use in apps registered with Docufree.
+Provides authentication routine for use in client-side apps registered with Docufree.